fdvmoreira/ipv4-calculator/README.md

 Contributions and feedback are welcome!
 If you find a bug, have a feature request, or want to contribute to the project, please feel free to submit an issue or create a pull request.

 **Note:** Any code submitted to this repository is assumed to be under an MIT license unless explicitly stated.

-## Acknowledgments

-Special thanks to the [OpenAI GPT-3.5](https://openai.com/research/gpt-3) for its language generation capabilities that aided in creating this README file.